-Jeremy Lewison Limited has been advising the Estate of Alice Neel since 2003.
+Jeremy Lewison Limited advised the Estate of Alice Neel from 2003 to 2020.
 Alice Neel (1900 – 1984) was one of the foremost twentieth century American painters in the figurative tradition but was little known outside the USA.
 The Estate was looking for ways to increase her visibility and introduce her work to new audiences, and approached Jeremy Lewison for strategic advice.

-Jeremy Lewison Limited devised and implemented a strategy that has seen enormous success, placing the Estate with three new galleries, Victoria Miro Gallery, London, Aurel Scheibler, Berlin and David Zwirner, New York and acts as the intermediary between them and the Estate.
-He devises and oversees the installation of the exhibitions that take place there and liaises on all matters relating to the handling of the Estate.
+Jeremy Lewison Limited devised and implemented a strategy that has seen enormous success, placing the Estate with four new galleries, Victoria Miro Gallery, London, Aurel Scheibler, Berlin, David Zwirner, New York and Xavier Hufkens, Brussels, and acted as the intermediary between them and the Estate.
+He devised and oversaw the installation of the exhibitions that take place there and liaised on all matters relating to the handling of the Estate.
 Since advising the Estate, Alice Neel’s work has become more prominent in the USA and Europe, and has become more widely collected.
 Her paintings are now entering museums and foundations in Europe as well as in the USA and is beginning to be collected in Asia.